 Kate Osana Simonian is an Armenian-Australian novelist, essayist, and short-story writer, whose work focuses on gender, sexuality, immigration, and identity.
 Since moving from Sydney to the US, she's completed an English PhD at Texas Tech and published work in the Iowa Review, Michigan Quarterly, Shenandoah, Chicago Tribune, and Best Australian Stories.
 In the fall, she will be teaching at California State University San Bernardino and eagerly revising her debut novel, The Cry of the Narcissist.

-Anthony Veasna So is a queer Cambodian-American writer from Stockton, CA. He holds a B.A. from Stanford University and an M.F.A. in Fiction from Syracuse University, where he received a University Fellowship, the Joyce Carol Oates Award in Fiction, and a P.D.
+Anthony Veasna So was a queer Cambodian-American writer from Stockton, CA. He held a B.A. from Stanford University and an M.F.A. in Fiction from Syracuse University, where he received a University Fellowship, the Joyce Carol Oates Award in Fiction, and a P.D.
 Soros Fellowship.
-His writing has appeared or is forthcoming in The New Yorker, n+1, Granta, and ZYZZYVA, and his comics have appeared in Hobart and Nashville Review.
-He is at work on a novel about three Cambodian-American cousins—a rapper, a standup comedian, and an illustrator—and his story collection, Afterparties, is forthcoming from Ecco/HarperCollins in summer 2021.
+His writing has appeared in The New Yorker, n+1, Granta, and ZYZZYVA, and his comics have appeared in Hobart and Nashville Review.
+He was last working on a novel about three Cambodian-American cousins—a rapper, a standup comedian, and an illustrator—and his story collection, Afterparties, from Ecco/HarperCollins was published in summer 2021.